Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/giant/aquatic-troll-rot.md

 NoteIcon: monster
 BestiaryType: giant
 SourceType: Bestiary
-BookSource: The Rise of Tiamat p.
+BookSource: "The Rise of Tiamat p.
 36, Princes of the Apocalypse p.
-88
+88"
 ---
 # [Aquatic Troll](2-Mechanics/CLI/bestiary/giant/aquatic-troll-rot.md)
 *Source: The Rise of Tiamat p.
 36, Princes of the Apocalypse p.
 88*